paperless-ngx/paperless-ngx/docs/consumption.rst

    the configured email account every 10 minutes for something new and pull down whatever it finds.
 4. Send yourself an email!
-Note that the subject is treated as the file name, so if you set the subject to ``Sender - Title - tag,tag,tag``, you'll get what you expect.
+Note that the subject is treated as the file name, so if you set the subject to ``Correspondent - Title - tag,tag,tag``, you'll get what you expect.
 Also, you must include the aforementioned secret string in every email so the fetcher knows that it's safe to import.
 5. After a few minutes, the consumer will poll your mailbox, pull down the message, and place the attachment in the consumption directory with the appropriate name.
 A few minutes later, the consumer will import it like any